 He has almost made it once.
 At least that time, it looked a lot like it.
 A few thousand people have read his essay.
 Congratulations were flowing from left and right.
 He took a step back and enjoyed.
 This would be the peak of his struggling writing.
 Everything else he published after that was just spiralling down in quality, pathos and structure – endless nonsensical rumblings.

-For some time, he took it personally claiming it wasn’t his fault, people couldn’t see talent even if it hit them in the head.
+He took it personally claiming it wasn’t his fault for some time, people couldn’t see talent even if it hit them in the head.
 The sulking went on for weeks, months, years.
-Then we accepted the fact that he is yet another dull person with dull thoughts boring everyone with his dull writings.
+Then we accepted that he is yet another dull person with dull thoughts boring everyone with his dull writings.

 Nowadays, he writes for a fictional world where he, in fact, is the Frankenstein of writing combing the simplicity of Albert Camus’ expression, the engaging words plot twists of Stieg Larsson and the eventual vocabulary of Irvine Welsh.

 In that fantasy world, everyone applauds this writing Frankenstein’s effort.
-Men want to be him, women want to be with him and elderly ladies want to have him at their book reading soiree.
-Invitations to toga parties, nouveau-riche extravaganza on the shore of Monaco or the morning show on some local Midwest town TV station are frequenting.
+Men want to be him, women want to be with him, and elderly ladies want to have him at their book reading soiree.
+Invitations to toga parties, nouveau-riche extravaganza on Monaco’s shore or the morning show on some local Midwest town TV station are frequenting.

 His imagination does not stop there.
 He is also slightly taller, somewhat leaner and muscular and puffing from a strangely shaped pipe.
 People find him attractive and sharp as a razor there, too.
 Dressed like a dandy, with the manners of a 17th-century French nobleman.
 After all, everyone can be whatever they want to be…in a fantasy.

 Nothing new to him.
-He knew from the get-go that this would be yet another sit-down resulting in rubbish.
-But he never expected anything else.
-Only in his fantasy, but not in real life.
+He knew from the get-go that this would be yet another sit-down resulting in the rubbish.
+But he never expected anything else, only in his fantasy, but not in real life.

 What a cliché he is, isn’t he?